Fruit Flies, Astronomy, DNA...There Goes The Economy.

 Entomology Etymology

-However what Palin was talking about was the olive fruit fly.
-The olive fruit fly is indigenous to the Mediterranean and an invasive species of California.
-The olive fruit fly arrived on California soil in the late 1990's and poses an economic threat to California's olive crops.
-Olive trees are generally protected from olive fruit fly with insecticides.
-Scientists now know of at least six natural predators to the olive fruit fly.
-The research station in France gives researchers the opportunity to study the fly in its native territory, where scientists have dealt with its threat to crops for years.
-The research will explore ways that these predators could be used as an alternative or extension of insecticides.
+However, confusingly, Palin was actually referring to the olive fruit fly.
+The olive fruit fly is indigenous to the Mediterranean and only became an invasive species in the States after arriving on California soil in the late 1990's.
+The fly poses an economic threat to California's olive crops.
+Olive trees are usually protected from olive fruit fly with insecticides, but from their olive fruit fly research, scientists now know of at least six natural predators to the olive fruit fly.

 Plus de hits, Plus de fun

-The group has long worked with the tobacco industry.
-In 1997, Citizens Against Government Waste lobbied the Tobacco Institute for $25,000 for the production of a publication called "Weird Science."
+For years, CAGW worked with the tobacco industry.
+In 1997, the group lobbied the Tobacco Institute for $25,000 for the production of a publication called "Weird Science."
 The goal of CAGW, according to internal Tobacco Institute documents was to:

 "...'expose federally "taxpayer-funded research projects that have little or no scientific merit.'
 The group will target agencies such as the National Institutes of Health, National Institute of Mental Health, the National Science Foundation, and the Environmental Protection Agency.
 In addition to researching agency spending, the publication will look at the issue of risk-assessment."